• Skip to primary navigation

 The History Behind Nagaoka Fireworks Festival

-Nagaoka Hanabi Matsuri started in 1946 as an event to commemorate those who lost their lives due to an air raid bombing in Nagaoka during World War 2.
+Nagaoka Hanabi Matsuri started in 1946 as an event to commemorate the civilians who lost their lives due to an air raid bombing in Nagaoka during World War II.
 Not only did 1,500 or more people die, but nearly the entire city was also demolished as well.
-This event gives thanks to those who worked to rebuild the city and as a symbol of unity and prayer of eternal peace.
+This event gives thanks to those who worked to rebuild the city and as a symbol of unity and prayer for eternal peace.

 Attending The Nagaoka Fireworks Festival